MetOffice/fab/docs/source/site-specific-config.rst

-New tools can easily be created, look at :class:`~fab.tools.compiler.Gcc` or :class:`~fab.tools.compiler.icc`.
+New tools can easily be created, look at :class:`~fab.tools.compiler.Gcc` or :class:`~fab.tools.compiler.Icc`.
 Typically, they can just be created by providing a different set of parameters in the constructor.